brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 20 bht.md

 # Ephesians 2:20 Commentary Help Text

 ## BHT:
-The church is likened to a building, with the apostles and prophets as its foundation.
-Their teachings form the basis of the church and sustain the faith of believers.
-Jesus Christ himself is the chief cornerstone, holding everything together and surpassing all others in importance.
-This understanding is vital for discerning between a true and false church.
-By relying solely on the foundation laid by the apostles and prophets, we can be counted among true believers.
-The authority of our faith rests on listening to the Holy Spirit speaking through the writings of the prophets.
+The image of a building is appropriate, for the church is like a temple that God delights to dwell in.
+The doctrines taught by the apostles and prophets lay the foundation upon which the church rests.
+Christ, as the cornerstone, holds together the entire edifice, and it is on Him that the faith and life of every believer depend.
+The word of God, declared by the apostles and prophets, sustains the faith of all believers, and it is through Christ, the chief cornerstone, that the church is built and stands firm.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: